FAQs

 For example, a New Zealand origin product may face:

-US Customs and Border Protection have released further guidance, including:
+US Customs and Border Protection has released further guidance, including:

-Please note that under the expanded Section 232 regime:
+Please note that under the section 232 regime:

-- The remainder of the product’s value will be subject to a reciprocal tariff under the International Emergency Economic Powers Act (IEEPA), which is 15% for products of New Zealand origin, on top of any existing MFN tariffs.
+The remainder of the product’s value will be subject to the 10% Section 122 tariff, on top of any existing MFN tariffs.

 MFAT’s Tariff Finder(external link) has been updated to reflect the above.